Rodrigo Palacio: International career

 After his good form with Genoa during the second part of the 2010–11 season and first part of 2011–12, Palacio received his first call-up by new national team coach Alejandro Sabella for the 2014 World Cup qualifying match against Venezuela.
 On 11 October 2011, he played his first match for the national team after a three-year absence, entering the field in the final 15 minutes of a 1–0 loss against Venezuela, with defender Fernando Amorebieta scoring the only goal of the match.

 After an impressive 2012–13 season with Inter, Palacio became a regular member of the Argentina national team under Sabella.
 During the qualifiers for the 2014 World Cup, he played eight matches and assisted several goals that helped Argentina finish first place in its group with 32 points.
 He scored his second goal for Argentina on 11 October 2013, scoring the third goal in the 3–1 victory against Peru in round 17 of the qualifiers.

 Palacio's good form continued in 2014, scoring the opening goal of the match after a corner kick taken by Ángel Di María on 4 June in a 3–0 win against Trinidad and Tobago.
 Later in that match, he made a good run by dribbling the goalkeeper and assisted the third goal of the match scored by winger Ezequiel Lavezzi.
 After playing another friendly match against Slovenia, the team traveled to Brazil to play in the 2014 World Cup; he was included on the list of 23 players selected by coach Alejandro Sabella to participate.
 Notably he received a brilliant opportunity to score in the final against Germany during the 7th minute of extra time, when he received an exceptional pass from Marcos Rojo and controlled it with his chest, which left him one-on-one with the keeper, but his attempt to lob the ball over Manuel Neuer missed the goal completely.
 After the match, a phrase that said "Era por abajo, Palacio" (It was through the bottom, Palacio) became viral.

 On 8 September 2014, at the age of 32, Palacio retired from international football, saying that there are better players to take his spot on the national team.

 Personal life

-Palacio has a daughter named Juana that was born in May 2010 in Bahía Blanca.
-He is in a relationship with Wendy Palacio.
-They have known each other since they were kids.
+Palacio has a daughter.
 His father, José Ramón Palacio, was also a footballer.